Allisonwonderlax13/https-github.com-obsproject-obs-studio./Streaming-With-SRT-Protocol.md

 **Note that while the discussion focuses on SRT protocol, UDP or TCP can also be used instead.**

 ## Option 1: Stream SRT using the Streaming output
 _Credit_: Aaron Boxer, Collabora (SRT Alliance) author of the new SRT output.
-Output rewritten by pkv (pkv@obsproject.com) to solve some bugs.
+Output rewritten from scratch by pkv (pkv@obsproject.com) to solve some bugs.

+Works fine with: Wowza, Nimble server, vlc, ffmpeg, srt live server, Makito X decoder. (those are only the platforms we tested at obsproject; most should work fine.)

 1. Go to `Settings > Stream`
 2. In the `Service` drowdown, select `Custom`.